Early Childhood Development & Education

 - Conduct research

 Major courses in this program consist of face-to-face and online formats.
 Face-to-face courses are offered only on the TWU Denton campus.

-The M.S. in Child Life is a fully online program.
+The Master of Science in Child Life is a fully online program.
 This program prepares child life specialists to provide services and support for children and their families in hospitals, clinics, doctors' offices and other health-related settings.
 These specialists prepare children for medical procedures by using child-friendly, developmentally appropriate language.

 How to apply

 The M.S. in Child Development, M.Ed. and Ph.D. degrees in ECDE have rolling admission — there is no deadline to apply.
-The M.S. in Chid Life degree has the following admission deadlines: Oct.
+The M.S. in Child Life degree has the following admission deadlines: Oct.
 1 for spring admission, March 1 for fall admission.
 See the academic calendar for university semester start dates.